-Company winding up process is the way by which a company cease to exist.
+The company winding-up process is the way by which a company ceases to exist.
 Winding up or liquidation is possible only for Companies registered under the law of Bangladesh.
-However, the process of winding up or liquidation is not applicable for closing down a sole proprietorship or partnership business.
-This article will highlight the step by step process of Company winding up or Liquidation process in Bangladesh, cost and all other legal issues in detail.
+However, the process of winding up or liquidation is not applicable to closing down a sole proprietorship or partnership business.
+This article will highlight the step-by-step process of the Company winding up or Liquidation process in Bangladesh, including cost and all other legal issues in detail.

 Different Ways of Company Winding Up

 - 1 Different Ways of Company Winding Up

 - 3.1 Steps Step process of voluntary Winding Up

 - 3.5 Step Five: Final Report by Liquidator

 - 3.6 Step Six: Documents filing to RJSC

 - 3.7 Step Seven: Petition filing to Court for Winding Up